Query Rewriting via LLMs: Experimental Evaluation

-\myparagraph{Testbed.} The majority of our experiments are carried out on the following data processing platform: Sandbox server with Intel(R) Xeon(R) CPU E5-1660 v4 @ 3.20GHz x 16, 32 GB RAM, and 12TB HDD, running Ubuntu 22.04 LTS; PostgreSQL~v16 database engine; and \gpt LLM for both \lithe and \sota.
-Variations on this platform are considered in Section~\ref{sec:altplatform}.
+\myparagraph{Testbed.} The experiments were carried out on the following data processing platform: Sandbox server with Intel(R) Xeon(R) CPU E5-1660, 32 GB RAM, and 12 TB HDD, running Ubuntu 22.04 LTS.
+A majority of the experiments used PostgreSQL~v16 database engine and \gpt LLM for both \lithe and \sota.
+Commercial engines and other LLMs are considered in Sections~\ref{sec:commercial-dbms} and ~\ref{sec:altplatform}.

-\myparagraph{Metrics.} For each benchmark and each rewrite technique, we identified the number of queries for which a \pr (productive rewrite) could be constructed.
-Subsequently, we computed the GM of the speedups obtained by each technique over the set of \fpr (feasible productive rewrites).
-Finally, recall that if a rewrite achieves the maximum known speedup for the query, it is referred to as an \mpr (Maximum Productive Rewrite).
+\myparagraph{Metrics.} For each rewrite technique, we identified the number of queries for which a \cpr (cost productive rewrite with > 1.5 speedup) could be constructed.
+Subsequently, we computed the \csgm (Cost Speedup Geometric Mean) and \tsgm (Time Speedup Geometric Mean) performance obtained by each technique over the set of all {\cpr}s (i.e. \cprs arising from either \lithe or \sota).
+Cost speedups are computed relative to the native optimizer, and runtime speedups are measured as the ratio of original query runtime to rewritten query runtime in a cold-cache environment.

-From the investment perspective, we measured the average rewrite time per query, and for the LLM-based techniques, the number of tokens used in the rewrite process.
+From the investment perspective, we measured the average rewrite time per query, and additionally for the LLM-based techniques, the number of tokens used in the rewrite process.